-Get the latest information on current work underway to restore the U.S. Capitol Dome during the Dome Restoration Project:
+Below is the latest information on current work underway to restore the U.S. Capitol Dome.

-As the Dome Restoration Project enters the preparing phase of the effort, trucks will begin to deliver equipment and supplies to the East and West Fronts of the U.S. Capitol beginning January 8, 2014.
-These deliveries will occur between 6 a.m. and 3 p.m.
-Flagmen will direct pedestrians to use the sidewalk during the delivery process for safety.
+In support of the Dome Restoration trucks deliver equipment and supplies to the East and West Fronts of the U.S. Capitol.
+These deliveries occur between 6 a.m. and 3 p.m.
+Flagmen direct pedestrians to use the sidewalk during the delivery process for safety.
 If a pedestrian is unable to use the alternate sidewalk due to the need for wheelchair accessibility or other accommodation, then the flagmen will direct the truck traffic to stop and allow the pedestrian to safely pass on the sidewalk.
-Additionally, a staging area will be established on the northwest lawn of the U.S. Capitol for the duration of the project.
+Additionally, a staging area has been established on the northwest lawn of the U.S. Capitol for the duration of the project.

 The plan below shows the truck route (red), the pedestrian route during deliveries (blue) and the staging area (yellow).